Natural Variational Annealing for Multimodal Optimization: Natural variational annealing with mixtures

 \section{Natural variational annealing with mixtures}

-In the previous section, we demonstrated that solving problem~\eqref{eq:problem_fixed_omega} with $\omega = 0$ alone is insufficient for capturing all the modes of $\ell$.
-This is because many solutions to this problem do not guarantee that every mode is identified.
-Conversely, as established by Theorem~\ref{th:annealing_limit}, the annealed solution $g_0$ is directly defined by the locations of all global modes of $\ell$, under the non-degeneracy assumption, and by their flatness (see Appendix~\ref{sub:interpretation_weights}).
-The core idea of our method is to extract the key properties of the annealed solution $g_0$ described in Theorem~\ref{th:annealing_limit}, specifically the locations and the weights of this Dirac mixture.
-Therefore, this approach addresses the challenge of finding all global modes of $\ell$ and identifying the most robust ones.
+In the previous section, we presented the annealed Gibbs measures and their interpretation as the limit of a sequence of solutions to variational problems, where the entropy penalty is annealed.
+To effectively solve the variational problems with mixture distributions, we use natural gradient ascent, which is the third foundational concept of the NVA approach.

-Our approach uses concepts from the \textit{Bayesian Learning Rule} framework \citep{khan2023bayesian}, which employs natural gradients to solve variational problems, with variational families contained in the exponential family.
+The natural gradient procedure is inspired by the \textit{Bayesian Learning Rule} framework \citep{khan2023bayesian}, which employs natural gradients to solve variational problems, with variational families contained in the exponential family.
 Natural gradients allow faster convergence (see Appendix~\ref{subsec:natural_gradients} for a justification).
-However, for multimodal optimization, the use of annealing, combined with mixture distributions, is also necessary.
+However, for multimodal optimization, the use of entropy annealing, combined with mixture distributions, is also necessary.

 The initial step in reaching $g_0$ involves finding a way to approximate the Gibbs measure $g_\omega$ with a mixture for a fixed $\omega > 0$.
 Its explicit form remains unknown due to the general lack of knowledge about $\ell$.
 This section focuses on this crucial step.
 We show how natural gradient ascent can be employed to approximate $g_\omega$ with a mixture and discuss its practical implementation.
 Annealing can then be implemented by defining an annealing schedule $(\omega_t)_{t \ge 1}$ modifying the value of $\omega$ at each iteration.